 ESD: A Silent But Serious Hazard

 Electrostatic discharge becomes significantly more likely in dry rooms because ultra-low humidity accelerates charge accumulation on people, tools, carts, and equipment surfaces.
-In a lithium-ion manufacturing environment, even a small, uncontrolled discharge can:
+In a lithium-ion manufacturing environment, even a small, uncontrolled discharge can:- Ignite solvent vapours in electrode mixing zones

 - Damage sensitive measurement equipment